apache/beam/website/www/site/content/en/documentation/programming-guide.md

 Beam will automatically infer the schema based on the fields and field tags of the struct, and their order.
 {{< /paragraph >}}

+{{< paragraph class="language-typescript" >}}
+In Typescript, JSON objects are used to represent schema'd data.
+Unfortunately type information in Typescript is not propagated to the runtime layer, so it needs to be manually specified in some places (e.g. when using cross-langauge pipelines).
+{{< /paragraph >}}

 {{< highlight java >}}
 @DefaultSchema(JavaBeanSchema.class)
 public class Purchase {